-This prospectus is part of an "automatic shelf" registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, using a shelf registration process as a "well-known seasoned issuer," as defined under the Securities Act of 1933, as amended, or the Securities Act.
-Under the shelf registration process, we may, from time to time, offer and sell in one or more offerings, in any combination, a number and amount of common units of DCP Midstream, LP, preferred units of DCP Midstream, LP and related guarantees by DCP Midstream, LP.
-This prospectus generally describes us, common units of DCP Midstream, LP, preferred units of DCP Midstream, LP, debt securities of DCP Midstream Operating, LP and related guarantees of the debt securities of DCP Midstream, LP.
+This prospectus is part of a registration statement on Form S-3 that we filed with the Securities and Exchange Commission, or SEC, using a "shelf" registration process.
+Under the shelf registration process, we may, over time, offer and sell, in one or more offerings, in any combination, a number and amount of the common units of DCP Midstream, LP with a maximum aggregate offering price of \$750,000,000, as described in this prospectus.
+This prospectus generally describes us and the common units of DCP Midstream, LP.

-Each time we offer to sell securities pursuant to this prospectus, we will provide a prospectus supplement that contains specific information about the offering and the specific terms of the securities offered and also may add, update or change information contained in this prospectus.
-If there is any inconsistency between the information contained or incorporated by reference in this prospectus, on the one hand, and the information contained or incorporated by reference in any applicable prospectus supplement, on the other hand, you should rely on the information contained or incorporated by reference in the applicable prospectus supplement.
+Each time we sell common units with this prospectus, we will describe in a prospectus supplement, which will be delivered with this prospectus, specific information about the offering.
+The prospectus supplement also may add to, update, or change the information contained in this prospectus.
+If there is any inconsistency between the information contained in this prospectus and any information incorporated by reference in this prospectus, on the one hand, and the information contained in any applicable prospectus supplement or incorporated by reference therein, on the other hand, you should rely on the information in the applicable prospectus supplement or incorporated by reference in the prospectus supplement.